-* Truckers lift strike after government freezes diesel prices
+* Truckers lift strike after government freezes diesel

 * Coffee farmers continue weeklong stoppage